 Table of Contents

-AI is breaking classic SaaS economics.
+AI is changing classic SaaS economics.

 Intercom’s Fin AI Agent became a nine‑figure ARR product by charging per “Resolution,” not per seat.
 That shift is becoming common in SaaS because AI model costs scale with usage.